Effective B2B Lead Generation Strategy in 2022

 The USP message should be communicated as soon as you engage with your target audience, at the very start of their buyer’s journey.

-4. Who actually is your leads/prospects?
+4. Who actually are your leads/prospects?

 Different businesses might have very different definitions of “leads”.
 Make sure you know yours and make sure your sales and marketing teams—as well as other teams involved in the lead generation process—.